 Request for Statement of Interest

-This Request for Statement of Interest (RSI) is designed to help a project team called P3GreatLakes select two municipalities from the Great Lakes basin states (Minnesota, Wisconsin, Illinois, Indiana, Michigan, Ohio, Pennsylvania, and New York) to pilot innovative delivery and financing approaches for green stormwater infrastructure.
+This Request for Statement of Interest (RSI) is designed to help a project team called P3GreatLakes select two municipalities (if funding allows) from the Great Lakes basin states (Minnesota, Wisconsin, Illinois, Indiana, Michigan, Ohio, Pennsylvania, and New York) to pilot innovative delivery and financing approaches for green stormwater infrastructure.

 P3GreatLakes is supported through grant funding from the Great Lakes Protection Fund and is led by Environmental Consulting & Technology, Inc. (ECT).
 Team partners include Corvias that is the private partner in nation’s first stormwater community-based public-private partnership (CBP3), and Quantified Ventures that has executed the nation’s first four stormwater Environmental Impact Bonds.
 P3GreatLakes is already engaged across the Great Lakes basin, and a description of our recent work can be found at http://www.p3greatlakes.org/reports-key-findings/.